FlexibleEngineCloud/external-sfsturbo/README.md

 Compatible with the Network File System protocol, EFS is expandable to petabytes, features high performance, and seamlessly handles data-intensive and bandwidth-intensive applications.

-This repository hosts external sfsturbo provisioner for Kubernetes.
+This repository hosts a demonstration for how to use external sfsturbo provisioner image for Kubernetes.

 ## Getting Started on Kubernetes